Tangyuen stuffed with crushed peanuts served in fragrant ginger broth |

 Thinking of grandma’s tangyuan, I can almost smell the fragrance of that rich ginger broth flavoured with syrup that she used to brew.
 When we were ready to eat, the raw tangyuan would be dropped into the boiling broth and cooked instantly.
 Grandma would usually serve an equal number of tangyuan in white and pink colours in each bowl.

-in frozen packs and conveniently served at home
+Now tangyuen can be bought readymade in frozen packs and conveniently served at home |

 In those days, everything was made at home from fresh ingredients but now tangyuan are factory mass-produced and packed for sale as frozen food.
 While it’s now common to have tangyuan that are stuffed with various sweet or savoury ingredients or tinged in a range of colours, grandma’s traditional recipe was for plain glutinous rice balls in two colours – white and pink.
 Many restaurants and hawkers serve tangyuan as dessert and it’s available from the freezer all year round so now we don’t have to wait for the Winter Solstice or any festival to enjoy this delicacy.